colinhartigan/valorant-rpc/README.md

 4. Launch VALORANT!
 The program console should appear for a few seconds before the game launches.

 ## Legal Stuff
-**This project is not affiliated with Riot Games or any of its employees and therefore does not reflect the views of said parties.**
+**This project is not affiliated with Riot Games or any of its employees and therefore does not reflect the views of said parties.
+This is purely a fan-made project to enhance VALORANT's Discord integration.**

 Riot Games does not endorse or sponsor this project.
 Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.